amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 **2. Explore, summarize and visualize the data set**

+I use shape property and np.unique() function to get basic summary of dataset, which is listed in `cell 4`.

 **3. Design, train and test a model architecture**

 **4. Use the model to make predictions on new images**